Philippe Myers: Nashville Predators

 On July 17, 2021, the Flyers traded Myers and Nolan Patrick to the Nashville Predators in exchange for defenseman Ryan Ellis.
 While Patrick was immediately flipped to the Vegas Golden Knights in exchange for Cody Glass, Myers remained with Nashville as part of their larger roster revamp, which aimed to create a strong core of younger players.
 Through the first 11 games of the 2021–22 season, however, Myers played in only three, with Alexandre Carrier, Dante Fabbro, and Matt Benning serving as the Predators' right-side defensemen.
 On March 23, 2022, days after Nashville placed Myers on waivers and clearing, he was loaned to the Toronto Marlies following a trade on March 21, that saw Toronto Maple Leafs defenceman Alex Biega being traded to the Nashville Predators for future considerations.
 Myers being loaned to the Marlies under contract to the Maple Leafs was the future considerations aspect of the deal.

 Tampa Bay Lightning

 Following a tough first season with the Predators, on July 3, 2022, Myers was traded to the Tampa Bay Lightning along with Grant Mismash in exchange for Ryan McDonagh.
 On August 26, 2022, his contract was extended by one year for $1.4 million.

 Toronto Maple Leafs

-As a free agent from the Lightning, Myers was signed to a one-year, two-way contract with the Toronto Maple Leafs on July 2, 2024.
+A free agent from the Lightning, Myers signed a one-year, two-way contract with the Toronto Maple Leafs on July 2, 2024.
 He played his first game with the Leafs on October 26, 2024.